 Do not probe, scan, reverse engineer, or attempt to discover non-public implementation details, security controls, or confidential architecture through unauthorized use of the service.

-Terms of Service
+Terms of Use

-8. APIs, SDKs, and Connected Runtimes
+8. APIs, SDKs, and Connected Agents

-Terms of Service
+Terms of Use

 9. Moderation, Safety, and Enforcement